Mohammed-Alramahi/reading-notes/201/class-04.md

 ***
 ## JS Functions

-**Functions in javascript enable us to group a set of instructions together so you can do something specific that is repetitve in your code without needing to write these instructions over and over so it's really helpful.**
+**Functions in javascript enable us to group a set of instructions so you can do something specific that is repetitive in your code without needing to write these instructions over and over so it's really helpful.**

 ```javascript
   let number1=5;